-2.7.7 Hotpatching and Reloading
+2.6.7 Hotpatching and Reloading

-Hotpatching a running CernVM-FS instance allows reloading most of the code without unmounting the file system.
-The current active code is unloaded and the code from the currently (newly) installed binaries is loaded.
+By hotpatching a running CernVM-FS instance, most of the code can be reloaded without unmounting the file system.
+The current active code is unloaded and the code from the currently installed binaries is loaded.
 Hotpatching is logged to syslog.
 Since CernVM-FS is re-initialized during hotpatching and configuration parameters are re-read, hotpatching can be also seen as a "reload".